 I wasn’t far from the house when I met a young woman who often walks by our home.
 We exchanged a few words, and I walked on until I got a text I had to answer.
 Next, a man pulled into his driveway, rolled down his window and greeted me.
 After that exchange, I started up the hill, and turned at another incline.
 Soon, I heard footfalls behind me.
 They seemed close, I looked back.
 A woman was perhaps seventy-five feet away.
 Strange that her steps are so loud?
 I walked on, again she seemed right on my heels.
 I checked, she wasn’t.
-I walked on, until I felt I had to look again.
+I walked on until I felt I had to look again.
 I said, “I keep looking back because your footsteps are so loud that it seems like I might be in your way.”
-We chatted as she came closer.
-At the crown of the road and hill, we caught up on neighborhood happenings, and then parted.
+At the top of a hill I stopped, and we caught up on neighborhood happenings.

 Next, I came across a woman sledding beside the road with two preschoolers.
-They were laughing, teasing and rolling around on the snow.
+They were laughing, teasing and rolling around in the snow.
 The woman remarked on what a beautiful day it was, “There is absolutely no breeze.
 It is so quiet.”
 Until that moment, under a cloudy sky, I had not given the weather a thought, but yes it was nice out, and incredibly still.
 Quiet?
-That clears up the seemingly loud footfalls.
-I left the giggling trio behind, trudged on to my furthest point, then headed toward home.
+That clears up the loud sounding footfalls.
+I left the giggling trio behind, trudged on to my furthest point, turned and headed toward home.
 When I did, I realized that the sun had set, and that dark would beat me home.

 The further I walked, the darker it got, the darker it got, the deeper the silence.
 As I neared home, I stopped once, twice, three times.
 Alone, under the cover of darkness in the still of night I surveyed the sky, field, woods and blanket of snow.
 The private sanctuary almost took my breathe away.
-I uncovered my ears so that I could better hear the silence.
-My heart swelled, my eyes watered, as I drank in the fullness of the sound of silence on a cold winter’s night.
+I removed my earmuffs so that I could better hear the silence.
+My heart swelled, my eyes watered, as I drank in the wondrous sound of silence on a cold winter’s night.

-At that moment, the entire earth seemed holy.
+At that moment the entire earth seemed holy...holy…holy.
 It was then that I remembered what God had spoken to Moses (Exodus 3:5), “Take off your sandals, for the place where you are standing is holy ground.”
-I sighed, It’s cold, I’m glad I don’t have to remove my boots.
+I sighed, It’s cold, I’m glad God is not asking me to remove my boots.

-When I got to the house, I stopped again and slowly bowed out of the starless sanctuary.
+When I neared the house, I stopped again and slowly bowed inside the starless sanctuary.
 I did not want to go inside, but Ron would be worried about me.
 Once inside, I called out, “Did you wonder what had happened to me?”
 Without looking up from his crossword puzzle, he replied, “No.”

 “The heavens declare the gory of God;